rykci/nft/README.md

 ## Batch Upload

-This option is provided for users who have many files to upload, note that these files will not be automatically paid for. \
+This option is provided for users who have many files to upload, note that these files will not be automatically paid for.
-First you will need a csv file will the format `fileName, filePath`
+First you will need a csv file with the format `fileName, filePath`

 ```
 fileName, filePath